squailchorps/2270-Final-Project-/README.md

 ## Count Nodes:
 This is an easy function that returns an int with no input for a quad tree by recursively searching each tree, then returning the count.
 Each recursive call adds 1 to the count, so it allows us to search the entire tree and count every node that exists.
 This will count all nodes that exist within the bounds of the quad tree.
+This uses the same logic we have used in many other tree searches: Recurse through the tree and count 1 for each node.

 ## Range Search:
 This function has you entre in the top left and bottom right of a rectangle that you want to search within on the attached quad tree.
 This will not return anything, but add the points to a vector given, so that there is a list of points within the given range.

-This will first check if the current bounded are within the range provided.
+This will first check if the current bounds are within the range provided.
 If they aren’t, then we will just return and get out of this function, since this means the range is outside the trees bounds.

 This will check if the current node contains a node with positional data.
 It checks to see if it is not null, and then uses contain to see if it is within those bounds.
 It just checks that the top right and bottom left of the range of the rectangle could have the point from this node within it.
 If it can, it is added to the list, if not it is not added.

 From here, we go into ALL the children by searching the trees children.
 We look at this each time by checking the current nodes children by calling the range search all the way down.
 With our check above to see the intersect, if the bounding box is outside that child, it will return immediately so we aren’t just blinding checking everything.
+If it is inside, it will keep going down and down until it finds a point.
+This helps cut the time of searching by a lot!

 ## Rectangle Intersect:
 This function takes the top left and bottom right of two separate rectangles on a grid and sees if they intersect.
 If they do intersect, it will show what points are within their intersection by adding those points to the given vector.

 This first will just check to see if the two rectangles intersect.
 If they do not, we cannot find anything so we do nothing.

 Otherwise, we are going to find the top left x and y and bottom right x and y of the intersection point by using min and max.
 This allows us to then create a new top left and bottom right point and then range search that box, which would then pushback the points to the vector within that intersection point!
+We get those points by calling rangesearch from the new coordinates we made and by putting the vector into the range search function that the rectintersect fucntiuon takes.
+And there we go!
+Since it does not have a return type, the vector will just have the new data added to it as the fucntion goes.

 ## Intersect:
 This is a helper function that checks if points will intersect.
 This will return true if they do, and false otherwise.